topheman/webpack-babel-starter/README.md

 * `npm run build`
 * `npm run build-prod` optimized / uglified version
+* `npm run build-prod-all` will build:
+	* production version (optimized / uglified)
+	* a debuggable version accessible at `/devtools` shipping all the sourcemaps, to ease sharing transpiled source code

 `npm run serve-build` will serve your `./build` folder at http://localhost:3000 so that you could test the built version you just made.